 - At times of war, it can provide additional funds that can help safeguard the nation.

-- The rate charges here have better transparency as the taxpayer is aware of the program where the money is being utilized upon.
+- The rate charges here have better transparency as the taxpayer is aware of the program, where the money is being utilized.

 - It can help the government provide better schemes related to health or any aspect to its citizens with the help of raising additional funds in the form of this tax.

-- It doesn’t hurt the pocket a lot since the considered amount required by the government is split into all the taxpayers that’s too based on the level of their income.
+- It doesn’t hurt the pocket a lot since the considered amount required by the government is split into all the taxpayers based on their income level.